zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation02.md

 ## Outcome(s)

-The outcome of the test case depends on the highest level of the messages generated.
+The outcome of this Test Case is "fail" if there is at least one message with the severity level *ERROR* or *CRITICAL*.

+The outcome of this Test Case is "warning" if there is at least one message with the severity level *WARNING*, but no message with severity level *ERROR* or *CRITICAL*.

+In other cases the outcome of this Test Case is "pass".

-Message                       | Default level (if message is emitted) :-----------------------------|:----------------------------------- PARENT_NS_SAME_IP_ADDRESS     | ERROR
+Message                       | Default severity level (if message is emitted) :-----------------------------|:----------------------------------- PARENT_NS_SAME_IP_ADDRESS     | ERROR
 CHILD_NS_SAME_IP_ADDRESS      | ERROR